Botanical Tours

 Our Botanical Tours: General Info

-Somewhere, something’s always blooming in Turkey… and we’re delighted to have a an engaging group of local and international specialists to introduce you to the botanical treasures of the country.
-Many of our favorite garden plants—tulips, hyacinths, orchids, rhododendrons, lilies, crocuses, and cyclamen—are indigenous to Anatolia.
-We know it will be exciting to watch our travelling companions meet some of these family members for the first time, on their home turf.
+Somewhere, something’s always blooming in Turkey… and we’re delighted to have an engaging team of local and international specialists to introduce you to the botanical treasures of the country.
+Many of our favorite garden plants— tulips, hyacinths, orchids, rhododendrons, crocuses, lilies, and cyclamen— are indigenous to Anatolia.
+It is always exciting to watch our travelling companions meet some of these familiar species for the first time, on their home turf.

 We invite you to share this experience: Join Turkish botanists, taxonomists, archeological guides, culinary wizards, and garden buffs as we explore delicate habitats, monitor endangered species, and deepen our understanding of the people and plants of Asia Minor.

-The spring 2009 program (April 26 through May 08) was very well received.
-We hiked the slopes of legendary Mount Ida soaring above Troy and contemplated the ruins of the Classical sites of Pergamum and Ephesus.
-We stepped gingerly around miniature orchids in Lycia’s forests and followed the seasonal routes of nomadic Turkmen woodcutters as we read the plant commentaries of Herodotus.
+Last year’s spring program was very well received.
+We hiked legendary slopes above the Aegean and contemplated the ruins of the Classical sites of Herakleia and Didyma.
+We stepped gingerly around miniature orchids in Lycia’s forests and followed the seasonal routes of nomadic Turkmen woodcutters as we read the botanical commentaries of Herodotus.
 Each day’s adventures gave us insights into how climate and geography have shaped this fascinating nation.
-On one spectacular day, tour members saw over a dozen indigenous terrestrial orchids!
+On one spectacular day, tour members found over a dozen different terrestrial orchids!

 Our 2010 Spring adventure promises to be even better.
-We’ll cover some of the same general area we explored in 2009. but we have made significant changes—adding additional tour days, appealing accomodations, guest lecturers, and of course, visits to select habitats.
+We’ll cover some of the same general area we explored in 2009, but we’ve made significant changes—adding additional tour days, appealing accommodations, guest lecturers, and of course, visits to select habitats.

-Right now, we are writing the day-by-day itinerary text for our October 2009 excursion and extension to Cappadocia.
-As in the Spring program, the October focus is on Turkey’s variety of flora and millennia of agriculture.
+The day-by-day itineraries for our April 2010 excursion and optional extension to Cappadocia are now ready to email as PDF files.
+Once again, our focus is on Turkey’s variety of flora and millennia of agriculture.

-Although this tour will be flora-centric it will also have something for those whose interest in plants may not reach beyond the vegetables enjoyed as part of Turkey’s stellar cuisine!
+Although this tour will be flora-centric it will also offer enticements to those whose interest in plants may not reach beyond the vegetables enjoyed as part of Turkey’s stellar cuisine!

 For those of you with more time, we’ll be very happy to help plan customized add-ons so you may indulge your other interests—before or after the botanical program.
 After all, those tailored programs are what we’re known for.